hugo7girard/GSIF_from_DIC/README.md

 ## 📦 Example

 Run the example.py after having imported the librairies and functions.
 You have to download the image and .vtk files (Example_Github.zip) from the experiments and actualize the data's directory into the example.py code (your_path).
+You may need to install the pyvista library.